spear-sim/spear/code/experiments/rl_openbot/README.md

 Save your changes to the environment.
 Then **rebuild + cook** your project:

 ```
-# cook and package (needs to be done the first time you build or when you modify an asset)
+# Build cook and package (needs to be done the first time you build or when you modify an asset)
 path/to/UE_4.26/Engine/Build/BatchFiles/RunUAT.sh BuildCookRun -nop4 -project=path/to/interiorsim/code/unreal_projects/RobotProject/RobotProject.uproject -build -cook -stage -archive -archivedirectory=path/to/interiorsim/code/unreal_projects/RobotProject/dist -targetplatform=Linux -target=RobotProject -nocompileeditor -nodebuginfo -serverconfig=Development -clientconfig=Development -package
 ```